Best Flower Bulbs for Mediterranean Gardens in Cool Countries

 Often found in woodlands, Tulip sylvestris is a vigorous, delightfully scented, wild tulip with bright, buttercup-yellow flowers with a green rib running outside and pointed petals.
 A real delight in the garden with its glowing, starry flowers opening to expose their heart in full sun!
 Flowering in mid-late spring, this tulip grows up to 14 inches tall (35 cm) and naturalizes easily

 Anemone blanda (Grecian Windflower) is a rewarding little plant that can easily provide a great deal of pleasure!
-Offering dabs of bright colors in mid spring, mounds of abundant daisy-like flowers show off in shades of white, blue and pink over a finely cut fernlike foliage.
+Offering dabs of bright colors in mid-spring, mounds of abundant daisy-like flowers show off in shades of white, blue, and pink over the finely cut fernlike foliage.
 These daisies seem to last for weeks.

 Anemone coronaria are most often found as cut flowers, but these gorgeously colored poppy-like flowers also thrive in the home garden where their broad, bright faces are highly appealing.
 Their dark-centered, single or double flowers, are available in a fresh array of colors including purple-blue, red, pink or white.
 They are borne on stiff stems atop clumps of finely divided, ferny leaves.
 Blooming in mid to late spring, they usually last up to 4 weeks.
 They attract butterflies and make wonderful cut flowers.